In-Tone/In-Tone/README.md

 Add an issue on Waffle.
 Name the issue according to the convention above.
 Add extra information to the description field (e.g., whether you're refactoring, debugging, implementing a new feature, etc.).

-Then go to the command line. _Add the issue number to your branch name_.
-Never worry about waffle again.
+Then go to the command line, _add the issue number to your branch name_, and never worry about waffle again.

 #### THE COMMAND LINE